crashoverride777/swifty-ads/README.md

 https://developers.google.com/admob/ios/rewarded-video

 and your 3rd party mediation of choice ad network guidlines to set up reward videos correctly.
 This will unclude installing their SDK and mediation adapters.

-AdMob reward videos will either show a black full screen ad when using the test AdUnitID or not show one at all.
+NOTE: AdMob reward videos will either show a black full screen ad when using the test AdUnitID or not show one at all.

 - AppLovin